-7. When the chimney exits the mobile home at a location other than through the roof, and exits at a point 7 ft.
-(2.1 m) or less above the ground level, a guard or other method of enclosing the chimney, must be provided at the point of exit for a height up to 7 ft.
-Openings of this chimney guard shall not permit penetration of a 3/4 in.
-(19.1 mm) diameter rod, or contact with the chimney by a 1/2 inch (12.7 mm) diameter rod inserted through the opening a distance of 4 inches (102 mm).
+7. When the chimney exits the mobile home at a location other than through the roof, and exits at a point 7 ft. or less above the ground level, a guard or other method of enclosing the chimney, must be provided at the point of exit for a height up to 7 ft.
+Openings of this chimney guard shall not permit penetration of a 3/4 in. diameter rod, or contact with the chimney by a 1/2 inch diameter rod inserted through the opening a distance of 4 inches.